asiaopenstack/icehouse/readme.md

 ### A Brief Rant on the OpenStack Scene
 OpenStack was released as [Open Source software by Rackspace](http://en.wikipedia.org/wiki/OpenStack#History).
 While portions of the project carried an Open Source license from the beginning, [Rackspace](http2://rackspace.com/) is ultimately credited for the release of OpenStack's codebase by way of the aquisition of Anso Labs.
 Anso Labs was contracted by NASA to build an early version of OpenStack called Nebula.
 Anso Lab's and Rackspace's contributions were based on the premise to create open and trustworthy infrastructure.

 The [OpenStack project](http://openstack.org/) is managed by the [OpenStack Foundation](http://openstack.org/foundation/).
-The foundation is controlled by a governance board which is comprised of individuals who work for very large corporations with very large corporate interests, including Rackspace.
+The foundation is controlled by a governance board which is comprised of individuals who work for very large corporations with very large corporate interests.
 The effect on the OpenStack ecosystem has been mixed.
 In this author's opinion, corporate interests have been detrimental to the innovative process inside OpenStack's ecosystem.

 At the very least, this effect has caused the OpenStack scene to lose marketing traction.
 Evidence of that fact is seen in the complete lack of a decent install methodology and infighting between foundation members on [stupid matters including EC2 API support](http://www.cloudscaling.com/blog/cloud-computing/openstack-aws/).
 This project aims to fix that.